zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_interrupts.rst

 multiple types of interrupts or to service multiple devices (usually of the same type).
-The argument value passed to an ISR's function can be used to allow the function to determine which interrupt has been signalled.
+The argument value passed to an ISR's function can be used to allow the function to determine which interrupt has been signaled.

 The Zephyr kernel provides a default ISR for all unused IDT entries.
-This ISR generates a fatal system error if an unexpected interrupt is signalled.
+This ISR generates a fatal system error if an unexpected interrupt is signaled.

 The kernel supports interrupt nesting.
-This allows an ISR to be preempted in mid-execution if a higher priority interrupt is signalled.
+This allows an ISR to be preempted in mid-execution if a higher priority interrupt is signaled.
 The lower priority ISR resumes execution once the higher priority ISR has completed its processing.